John Oliver Memorial Sewer Plant

-The John Oliver Memorial Sewer Plant is a sewage treatment plant in Danbury, Connecticut, named after British-American comedian and political satirist John Oliver.
+The John Oliver Memorial Sewer Plant is a sewage treatment plant in Danbury, Connecticut, named after the English-American comedian and political satirist John Oliver.
 The plant was completely renovated in response to a 2008 order from state and federal agencies to address the inability of the existing sewage system to curtail phosphorus concentrations in wastewater, as well as other environmental issues.
 After Oliver made fun of Danbury on his show, Last Week Tonight, Danbury mayor Mark Boughton responded by offering to rename their $100-million sewage plant for Oliver.
 Boughton later told reporters that it was a joke, but after Oliver offered $55,000 to local charities in exchange for the plant's renaming, the city agreed to officially term the site the "John Oliver Memorial Sewer Plant".
 Construction began in 2019, and was finished in October 2020, with Oliver personally attending the ribbon-cutting ceremony.

-Background

-Environmental need
+History and function

 The reconstruction of the plant resulted from a 2008 order from the Connecticut Department of Energy and Environmental Protection, ordering Danbury, Connecticut, and around a dozen other Connecticut municipalities to upgrade their waste treatment facilities.
 The order specified that 98 percent of phosphorus in water leaving the plant must be removed; at the time, Danbury's sewage system only removed 90 percent of phosphorus.
 The municipalities contested the order, but their efforts were unsuccessful.